-The 2013 Kia Optima ranks 12 out of 20 Affordable Midsize Cars.
-This ranking is based on our analysis of 22 published reviews and test drives of the Kia Optima, and our analysis of reliability and safety data.
+The 2014 Kia Optima ranks 12 out of 21 Affordable Midsize Cars.
+This ranking is based on our analysis of published reviews and test drives of the Kia Optima, as well as reliability and safety data.

 - "In short, it’s perfect for the majority of people searching for an above average midsize sedan with good manners at a reasonable price." -- Road and Track (2011)